Casper Ankergren

-Casper Ankergren (/da/; born 9 November 1979) is a Danish former professional footballer who played as a goalkeeper.
-He the lead first–team goalkeeping coach at Premier League club, West Ham United.
-He played three matches for the Denmark national under-21 team.
+Casper Ankergren (/da/; born 9 November 1979) is a Danish professional football coach and former player who played as a goalkeeper.
+He is currently assistant goalkeeper coach at Greek Superleague club Panathinaikos.
+Ankergen played three matches for the Denmark national under-21 team.

 Club career

 Køge BK

 Born in Køge, Sjælland, Ankergren started playing youth football with Solrød FC, before moving on to Køge BK in the Danish 1st Division, and represented Denmark at various youth levels.
 He made a good display in a pre-season friendly against many-times Danish champions Brøndby IF, and was rumoured to be joining that club in April 2000.
 He signed a contract with Brøndby in May 2000, initially sending him on loan back at Køge.

 Brøndby IF

 Ankergren eventually joined Brøndby IF in the top-flight Danish Superliga championship in January 2001.
 He made his debut in October 2001, and therefore played only one match as Brøndby won the 2001–02 Superliga title.
 Ankergren got his breakthrough with Brøndby following the retirement of club legend Mogens Krogh in December 2002.
 He played all 15 Brøndby matches in the second half of the 2002–03 season, and helped the club win the 2003 Danish Cup.

 For the 2003–04 season, Brøndby bought goalkeeper Karim Zaza who became their first choice, leaving Ankergren to spend the season as back-up keeper, playing only one match.
 At the start of the 2004–05 season, Zaza suffered an injury and Ankergren played the entire season as Brøndby's starting goalkeeper, even after Zaza had recovered.
 Ankergren finished the season setting a league record 18 clean sheets in 32 matches, and helped Brøndby win the Double of both the 2004–05 Superliga and 2005 Danish Cup titles.

 He started the 2005–06 season in the Brøndby goal, but at the winter interval, Zaza was once again selected as first choice keeper.
 However, Zaza left the club in the summer of 2006 and Ankergren signed a new three-year contract.
 Brøndby had a disappointing start to the 2006–07 season, sitting in seventh place at the winter break.
 However, Ankergren was called up to the Denmark national team by national manager Morten Olsen in October 2006, where he served as a back-up goalkeeper for Jesper Christiansen.
 When Brøndby bought former Danish international goalkeeper Stephan Andersen, Ankergren announced his decision to leave the club.